A breast pump can be your best friend when you are breastfeeding, and your number one must-have gear when you are planning to pump regularly.

 1. Measure your Nipple Diameter :

 Using a measuring tape or a ruler, measure the diameter of your nipple.You can ask your partner to help you while measuring.
-Ask someone to hold two rulers at the top and bottom of your nipple and use another rule or tape to measure the length between the two scales.
+Ask someone to hold the tape and measure from the left end to right end of the nipple.

 2.Reassess while Pumping: